 The Libra is a 25AWG 4-core type 2 silver-gold alloy Litz wire which is a marginally bigger gauge than the Leonidas II.
-The gold is utilized in the same way as palladium for slight attenuation to create a smoother sounding silver infused signature.
+The gold is utilized in the same way as palladium is for slight attenuation to create a smoother-sounding silver-infused signature.

 Like the Leonidas II, the Libra also uses a translucent PVC jacket so it is very pliable and soft to the touch.
 However, the braiding on the Libra is much looser so it is not quite as manageable as the Leonidas II’s tight build quality.

 The Libra uses Eidolic Premier connectors, y-split barrels, and plugs.
 These are not as attractive looking as the Patin style leather bound barrels of the Leonidas but they are just as light and finished to a high quality.
 I actually have a preference for the Eidolic connector barrels over the chrome-finished EA versions.
 They just feel a little more durable.

 The Libra has a similar tone and timbre to the Leonidas II with a natural-sounding presentation, a little light on the low-end with just a slightly brighter sounding lower treble response.
 Where they deviate though is on staging and imaging.